-To date, the OER Grants program has distributed six rounds of funding (in February, June and October 2016, and in February, July and November 2017).
-Grant recipients and projects from all six rounds are listed below.
+To date, the OER Grants program has distributed eight rounds of funding (in February, June and October 2016, February, July and November 2017, and June and October 2018).
+Grant recipients and projects from all eight rounds rounds are listed below.

 Round 6 | November 2017

 - Gretchen Ferguson, director, Sustainable Development Program, and research associate, Centre for Sustainable Development, Faculty of Environment, and Mark Roseland, professor, Centre for Sustainable Development, Resource and Environmental Management, Faculty of Environment | Research assistant: Sophie Dodd

 Following two successful OER Grant–funded projects, we will now update SD 481 Sustainable Communities Leadership Lab, an important course of the Sustainable Development Program.
 We aim to seek out open textbooks, educational talks and other videos, parts of related MOOCs, and other resources that will provide the students with theoretical background and real-world case studies on this course’s topics.
 We will evaluate the suitability of the identified resources using criteria from our previous projects, and then we will curate and adapt them to the course modules and assignments.
 We also plan to update our existing database with the OER on social enterprise as well as matching instructor guides and worksheets.

 - Heesoon Bai, professor, Faculty of Education, Laurie Anderson, adjunct professor, Faculty of Education, and Charles Scott, adjunct professor, Faculty of Education